-As known, N-Acetylcysteine (NAC is an antioxidant and free radical scavenger, used extensively in conditional nutrient (Moschou et al., 2008).
-NAC acts as a cysteine donor (precursor of de novo GSH synthesis) and maintains or even increases the intracellular levels of glutathione, a tripeptide which protects cells from toxins and free radicals (Stanislawski et al., 2000; 2003; Van de Poll et al., 2006; Sadowska et al., 2007; Atkuri et al., 2007).
-NAC free thiol group is capable of interacting with electrophilic groups of ROS (Sen and Packer, 2000).
-It has a protective effect for a range of cell types, including cell death in testes induced by oxidative stress (Cay et al., 2006).
-Zafarullah et al. (2003) reported that cell growth and survival rate increased in response to ROS-induced injuries that lead to growth arrest and apoptosis.
+As known, N-Acetylcysteine (NAC) is an antioxidant used extensively as an additive in conditional nutrient (Moschou et al., 2008).
+NAC acts as a cysteine supplier, maintains or even increases the intracellular levels of glutathione (Stanislawski et al., 2000; 2003; Van de Poll et al., 2006; Sadowska et al., 2007; Atkuri et al., 2007).
+NAC free thiol group can interacts with electrophilic groups of ROS (Sen and Packer, 2000).
+It has a protective effect on a wide range of cell types (Cay et al., 2006).
+Zafarullah et al. (2003) reported that cell growth and survival rate increased as a counteract mechanism to ROS-induced injuries resulated in growth arrest and apoptosis.
 Thus, NAC can restore the imbalance between pro-oxidant and antioxidant systems during oxidative stress.
-NAC is safe and well tolerated when administered orally but has documented risks with intravenous administration (Dodd et al., 2008).
-Rarely, it can cause rashes, fever, headache, drowsiness, low blood pressure and liver problems in higher doses (Dodd et al., 2008).
+NAC is safe and well tolerated administered orally while intravenous administration of NAC induced some helath problems (Dodd et al., 2008).
+Rarely, higher doses of NAC causes skin affection as rashes, fever, headache.
+It may cause drowsiness, low blood pressure and liver problems (Dodd et al., 2008).

-Cytokines are proteins secreted by most cell types (Feghali and Wright, 1997).
-They are pharmacologically active, exhibiting both beneficial and pathologic effects on the target cells.
-They are either pro or inflammatory or anti-inflammatory proteins secreted to maintain body defensive mechanism.
-Imbalanced expression of cytokines has been implicated in the progression of many diseases (Arend and Gabay, 2004).
+Cytokines are proteins that are secreted and expressed by most of cell types (Feghali and Wright, 1997).
+They are pharmacologically active with either beneficial or pathologic actions on the target cells.
+They may pro-inflammatory, inflammatory or anti-inflammatory proteins secreted to maintain body defensive mechanism.
+Imbalanced expression of cytokines are involved in progression of many diseases (Arend and Gabay, 2004).
 Their expression reflect the immune and health state of the body.
-In this study, we investigated the effects of NAC on anatase nano-TiO2 induced alterations in gene expression of steroidogenesis, reduced Glutathione (GST), testicular inflammatory and apoptotic activity (IL-6 and TNF- α and BcL2 respectively) and testes histopathology and possible protection by N-acetylcysteine in male albino rats.
-The enzymes of steroidogenesis examined are Androgen Binding Protein (ABR), 17 β -hydroxysteroid dehydrogenase (17 β -HSD), Cytochrome P450 17A (CYP17 α) and aromatase.
+In this study, we investigated the effects of NAC on TiO2 induced alterations in gene expression of steroidogenesis, reduced Glutathione (GST), testicular inflammatory and apoptotic activity (IL-6 and TNF- $\alpha$ and BcL2 respectively) and testes histopathology and possible protection by NAC in male albino rats.
+The enzymes of steroidogenesis examined are Androgen Binding Protein (ABR), 17 $\beta$ -hydroxysteroid dehydrogenase (17 $\beta$ -HSD), Cytochrome P450 17A (CYP17 $\alpha$ ) and aromatase.